-JARROD KOPP (Managing Director) Jarrod has been directing for Theatre Tulsa for several years, most recently this season’s Peter and the Starcatcher.
+JARROD KOPP (Executive Director) Jarrod has been directing for Theatre Tulsa for several years, most recently this season’s Peter and the Starcatcher.
 Last season Jarrod directed Don’t Dress for Dinner and Miss Saigon.
 Other previous credits include: The 39 Steps, A Few Good Men, Mere Mortals and Others, Inspecting Carol, and Reverse Psychology and assistant directing Les Misérables.
 Jarrod has won 4 TATE (Tulsa Awards for Theatre Excellence) for four years in a row.
 Jarrod has also been a longtime performer with Theatre Tulsa, appearing in TT’s productions of The Complete Works of William Shakespeare (Abridged), The Complete History of America (Abridged), Laughter on the 23rd Floor, The Pitmen Painters, and Boeing-Boeing.

-LAURA DOSSETT (Education Director) Laura is committed to education outreach of the program and her work as a teaching artist.
+LAURA DOSSETT HOLTON (Education Director) Laura is committed to education outreach of the program and her work as a teaching artist.
 Laura previously directed Elf, Jr., Cinderella, and Treasure Island has also stage managed seven other education productions for Theatre Tulsa.
 She recently completed a tour of Puss in Boots and Other Cat Tails as part of the Harwelden Institute of the Arts.
 Laura received her BFA in theatre from Emporia State University in Kansas.
 There she was the artistic director and coordinator of the Educational Theatre Company, a small non-profit organization that performed touring shows written, directed, and performed by members of the company.
 Laura has been involved in over 40 productions in just the past six years doing a little bit of everything – stage management, directing, writing, costuming, and construction and performing.

 MELISSA SPARKS (Production Manager) Melissa is from Biloxi, Mississippi where she started performing in community theatre and worked on productions in college while studying broadcasting and coaching the equestrian team.
 Melissa earned a Bachelor’s of Arts in Communications from Mississippi State University.
 After college, she worked at Stagedoor Manor and on Carnival Cruise Lines and moved to Tulsa in 2011.
 Since moving to Tulsa, Melissa has worked with Theatre Tulsa, Clark Youth Theatre, Heller Theatre Co., Midwestern Theatre Troupe, and Odeum Theatre Company.
 She now works full time as the Production Manager for Theatre Tulsa and as the General Manager of Clark Youth Theatre.